These tomatoes were genetically engineered to increase the number of locules, or internal compartments, and overall size.Daniel Rodríguez-Leal

 Today scientists are building on these early insights with new tools that can efficiently generate crops with the most-wanted traits for higher yields.

 Daniel Rodríguez-Leal, a 2016 Pew Latin American fellow working with Zachary Lippman at Cold Spring Harbor Laboratory, is harnessing the power of genome editing to improve crops.
-Reported in the September issue of the journal Cell, Rodríguez-Leal utilized the CRISPR genome-editing technology to manipulate sequences within the promotor of genes that are important to yield.
+Reported in the September issue of the journal Cell, Rodríguez-Leal utilized the CRISPR genome-editing technology to manipulate sequences within the promoter of genes that are important to yield.
 Promoters are regions of DNA adjacent to a gene, which can act like a dimmer switch to control when, where, and at what level these genes get activated during plant development.

 By making small changes to these regions, Rodríguez-Leal was able to rapidly generate a myriad of variants important to the overall yield of tomatoes: plant architecture and shape, and fruit size.
 The team discovered that by using CRISPR to modify the promoters instead of the genes, they were able to fine-tune the output of yield genes.
 In one example, the researchers observed how overall yield changed as a result of altering the number of floral organs and locules (the gelatinous seed cavities within the tomato), which can determine just how big the fruit will grow.